fri3d3rike/physical-computing/Weekly Reports/PhysComp SS23 Group 09 - Week 12.md

 * Unsure what happens if there are many people in front of the device in automatic following mode
 * The device is quite big and does not fit in a small bag, so it is not very portable
 * Sometimes, the automatic tracking is too slow (was simulated to be as realistic as possible)
-* Participants generally liked our front panel, the button labels, colors and feedback due to the LEDs lighting up
+* Participants generally liked our front panel, the button labels, colors, and feedback due to the LEDs lighting up
 * At the beginning, it was not clear what the status LEDs below the device communicate (until they turned green exactly when the remote user "connected")

 After the study, participants received a Kinder Bueno as a compensation for their time.